 Humans could live on Mars if they had an asteroid mining operation and used 3D printing to produce building material from Martian regolith.

-SpaceX‘s uncrewed Dragon capsule made a series of test flights culminating with a 22 April 2013 flight to the International Space Station, where successful docking was achieved.
-On 23 May 2014, the crewless SpaceX capsule successfully berthed at the ISS, marking the first time that a private company has sent an object to the space station.
+SpaceX‘s uncrewed Dragon capsule made a series of test flights culminating with an April 22nd, 2013, flight to the International Space Station, where successful docking was achieved.
+On May 23rd, 2014, the crewless SpaceX capsule successfully berthed at the ISS, marking the first time that a private company had sent an object to the space station.
 This achievement destroys one of NASA’s justifications for its massive spending on the Space Launch System (SLS) and Orion.
 The SLS/Orion is now in jeopardy of being defunded in 2016 by Congress or killed outright by a veto from Obama.